paddlebike/Riverwatch-wear/README.md

  The current implementation does not support the configuration of the monitored gauge.

  Future versions will (hopefully) allow the
-  - Guage id to be selected
+  - Gauge id to be selected
   - Min and Max values for Level and Volume
   - Selection of metric or imperial units